 It makes it all the more ironic that I would choose to cut the trip short here.
 It felt like I had been running up to the Caspian and suddenly skidded at a halt in front of the water, dithering.
 That sea/lake mocking me, all calm and flat.
 Ferries floating along it, carrying others.

 Baku was a pleasant surprise.
 It had been sold as a kind of Dubai.
 A poster of the skyline that I had seen in Zagatala made it look all glass, sea promenades, and sparkly nightclubs.
 All that was true, yes, but Baku was much less one-dimensional.
-There was history on every corner, unusual architectural pairings, protruding (Turkic?) wooden balconies like in Tbilisi, memories from Silk Road heydays and of Soviet control.
+There was history on every corner, unusual architectural pairings, protruding (Turkic?) wooden balconies and verandas like in Tbilisi, memories from the Silk Road heydays and of Soviet control.

 The skyline itself was defined for eight centuries by the 12th century Maiden Tower and subsequently taken over by the Soviet broadcast tower and now the 21st century Flame Towers.

 One of my favourite memories of my first cycling trip was arriving at the sea.
 That giddy feeling of rushing downhill in Rijeka, fast fast fast and suddenly a glimpse of blue, a top-rounded triangle between by buildings.
-I had been waiting for days to reach the Caspian, anticipating the feeling… but my head was full of decision not to continue and that rush was not quite there.
-Nevertheless, a glimpse of that horizon framed by the peninsula, knowing that the next lands were Turkmenistan ahead, Kazakhstan to the north, Russia above-right and Iran to the south.
-Baku is its most gorgeous by the water, at sunset.
+I had been waiting for days to reach the Caspian, anticipating the feeling… but my head was full of the decision not to continue and that rush was not quite there.
+Nevertheless, a glimpse of that horizon framed by the peninsula, knowing that the next lands were Turkmenistan ahead, Kazakhstan to the north, Russia northwest and Iran to the south.
+Baku is at its most gorgeous by the water, at sunset.